AntoBoto/PoEM/README.md

 ## Usage 💻

-To start your journey with BrrrFren Core, see the [installation guide](INSTALL.md) and the [getting started](doc/getting-started.md) tutorial.
+To start your journey with PoEM Core, see the [installation guide](INSTALL.md) and the [getting started](doc/getting-started.md) tutorial.

-The JSON-RPC API provided by BrrrFren Core is self-documenting and can be browsed with `dogecoin-cli help`, while detailed information for each command can be viewed with `dogecoin-cli help <command>`.
+The JSON-RPC API provided by PoEM Core is self-documenting and can be browsed with `poem-cli help`, while detailed information for each command can be viewed with `poem-cli help <command>`.

 ### Such ports

-BrrrFren Core by default uses port `22556` for peer-to-peer communication that is needed to synchronize the "mainnet" blockchain and stay informed of new transactions and blocks.
+PoEM Core by default uses port `22556` for peer-to-peer communication that is needed to synchronize the "mainnet" blockchain and stay informed of new transactions and blocks.
 Additionally, a JSONRPC port can be opened, which defaults to port `22555` for mainnet nodes.
 It is strongly recommended to not